PIP Timeline

 June 2007

-All P.I.P. contributors receive the first edition of the FIAFCat Indexing Procedures.
+All P.I.P. contributors receive the first version of the Indexing Procedures in FIAFCat (including numerous illustrative screenshots from the system).

 January 2008

-All P.I.P. contributors receive the first edition of the P.I.P.
-Indexing Rules.
+All P.I.P. contributors receive a completely revised edition of the P.I.P.
+Indexing Rules

 May 2009